211025-java-mule/p0-piotrek/Readme.md

 - Search by name
 - Get random character

-All the characters are instantly adds it to Postgre database
+All the characters are instantly added to Postgre database

 <h3>Running</h3>
 Setup DB